 Master of Science in Clinical Epidemiology

-The Master of Science degree in Clinical Epidemiology is a STEM-designated advanced degree that trains students in the epidemiology and biostatistical methods related to clinical trials and clinical research.
+The Master of Science in Clinical Epidemiology is an advanced degree that prepares students in the epidemiological and biostatistical methods related to clinical trials and clinical research.

-Students will learn advanced methods of observational and experimental study designs and be able to understand disease prevention, development, prognosis and treatment.
-In addition, students will master and be able to apply good clinical practices, clinical trials design, management, statistical analysis, study monitoring, pharmaceutical research and regulations related to clinical research.
+In Kent State University's Master of Science in Clinical Epidemiology program, students learn advanced observational and experimental study designs, methods and disease prevention, development, prognosis, and treatment.
+In addition, students will master good clinical practices, clinical trials design and management, statistical analysis, study monitoring, pharmaceutical research, and clinical research regulations.

 Graduates of this program will be able to:

-- Conduct patient-oriented research to understand and modify health outcomes
+Conduct patient-oriented research to determine and modify health outcomes

-- Analyze clinical data and understand the sources, strengths and limitations of patient data
+- Analyze clinical data and explain the sources, strengths, and limitations of patient data

 Graduates of this program will be qualified to work as:

-Students pursuing the MS in Clinical Epidemiology will be taught by faculty who are trained in epidemiology methods and biostatistics.
+Students pursuing the MS in Clinical Epidemiology will be taught by faculty trained in epidemiology methods and biostatistics.
 Clinical partners provide expertise through web-based lectures and can also serve as research mentors.
-All faculty hold advanced degrees and have years of research experience in areas such as cardiovascular and pulmonary disease, neurological disorders, infectious disease, pharmacology and regulatory affairs.
+All faculty hold advanced degrees and have years of research experience in cardiovascular and pulmonary disease, neurological disorders, infectious disease, pharmacology, and regulatory affairs.

-Depending on background, career opportunities for graduates include clinician researchers leading clinical research teams or as members of research teams who are largely responsible for the methodology to conduct clinical research studies and analyze clinical data.
+Depending on background, career opportunities for graduates of our clinical epidemiology master's degree program include clinician-researchers leading clinical research teams or as members of research teams primarily responsible for the methodology to conduct clinical research studies and analyze clinical data.
 Graduates may also continue their education to pursue a doctoral or professional degree.

-Applicants who do not meet the minimum University and/or program requirements may be considered for conditional admission.
-Admission in such cases will depend heavily on other indices of the student’s ability to handle graduate-level work.
-These might include strong performance on standardized tests, GPA in the major and/or other experiences that are clearly indicative of strong academic ability.
+Applicants to our Clinical Epidemiology MS degree who do not meet the minimum University or program requirements may be considered for conditional admission.
+Admission in such cases will depend heavily on other indices of the student's ability to succeed in graduate-level work.
+These might include strong performance on standardized tests, GPA in the major, or different experiences that indicate solid academic ability.

-Apply for Admission to Kent State's M.S.
-Programs:
+Apply for Admission to Kent State's Master of Science in Clinical Epidemiology Program

 Graduate Studies Admissions